-The aim of the research curriculum is to ensure that trainees gain experience in using a range of research models and strategies, and obtain sophisticated understanding of the evidence base underlying clinical practice.
+The aim of the research curriculum is to ensure that trainees gain experience in using a range of research models and strategies, and obtain a sophisticated understanding of the evidence base underlying clinical practice.
 Training in research skills occurs throughout the three years.

 We hold an annual research conference where the trainees present their research projects through presentations or posters.
 We invite new entry trainees to this conference before they start on the programme.